National Policy: Promoting Canadian industries and manufacturers

+Imperial Preference

+In 1897, the National Policy came to incorporate imperial preference, i.e. preferential tariff rates for imports from Britain.
+Initially, tariffs were reduced by one-eighth for imports from Britain, rising to one-quarter in 1898 and one-third in 1900.
+The Liberals, under Laurier, found imperial preference a convenient vehicle for reducing tariffs, as it appealed to the Empire-mindedness of Conservatives.
+Canadian imperial preference proved very effective.
+Keay and Varian have estimated that, within just a few years, Canadian imperial preference had the effect of doubling the value of imports from Britain, relative to the value of imports from Britain in the absence of the policy.

 Completing the National Railway

 When British Columbia joined the Confederation, the Canadian government promised a railway system to connect British Columbia with the east of Canada.
 Macdonald promised the railway to facilitate the transport of goods and services from the west to the east of Canada.

 Settling the West

 Macdonald made a promise to improve the farming industries in the west.
 This action was to highlight the west as the main producer for agriculture production in Canada.

-Usage

-The term National Policy originally aimed in aiding Canada to create a true country with a national economy.
-Macdonald figured that, while the political framework had been created in 1867, the economy would only last as long as the election lasted.
-To maintain a permanent strong national economy for the Confederation, Macdonald needed to engrave these factors for the future of the economy.
-These means the future was relied upon Canada's development towards the West.
-Without east-west development, the Americans would over rule the west, taking away Canada's peace and order in economy and society.
-Over time, the term became associated with the entire Tory platform for developing the economy, especially increased immigration to Western Canada and the development of the Canadian Pacific Railway's transcontinental line.
-However, the National Policy also had hidden consequences for the economy of Canada.
-A barrier was created over the acceptance of products and goods that were allowed to pass into Canada.